Rehabilitation and social inclusion of slums’ children with disabilities

-This project aims to the rehabilitation and the social inclusion of children with disabilities living in Jaipur’s slums, in Rajasthan.
-It started in 2017 in Jawahar Nagar slum and it is now widening to other two slums: Jhalana and Jagathpura.
+This project aims to the rehabilitation and the social inclusion of children with disabilities living in Jawahar Nagar slum of Jaipur, in Rajasthan.
+It started in 2017.

 Accordingly to Community Based Rehabilitation (CBR) methodology defined by WHO, we’re trying to promote social inclusion of children not only through physical rehabilitation, but also through the involvement of communities and families, based on 5 pillars: health, livelihood, education, social development and empowerment.

 For this reason our community based rehabilitators are regularly visiting families, working with local communities about awareness, providing home based assistance and rehabilitation services.